uri2x/php-cql/README.md

     Connects to a Cassandra node.

-    @param string $host   Host name/IP to connect to.
+    @param string $host   Host name/IP to connect to use 'p:' as prefix for persistent connections.
     @param string $user   Username in case authentication is needed.
     @param string $passwd Password in case authentication is needed.
     @param string $dbname Keyspace to use upon connection.